Navigating the fast-evolving landscape in taxation on imported digital services in Asean

 Such developements are not limited to Asean.
 Countries around the world, such as Australia, New Zealand, Norway and the UK, have similar regimes to impose VAT or GST on imported digital services.
 As with any new taxes, businesses should ensure that they keep abreast of the evolving tax rules relating to the taxation of imported services in each country to ensure that they comply with the registration and compliance requirements, and avoid potential exposure to reputational risks, financial impact and penalties.

-The co-authors of this article are Yeo Kai Eng, EY Asean Indirect Tax Leader and Tax Partner, and Angeline Goh, Manager, Indirect Tax - Goods & Services Tax, from EY Corporate Advisors Pte.
+The co-authors of this article are Yeo Kai Eng, a former EY partner and Angeline Goh, Manager, Indirect Tax - Goods & Services Tax from EY Corporate Advisors Pte.
 Ltd.